W. A. Hewitt: Toronto Daily Star

 Hewitt returned to Toronto, and was the sports editor of the Toronto Daily Star from 1900 to 1931.
 His transition from Toronto to Montreal and return took less than three months, when Atkinson purchased the Toronto Daily Star and Hewitt followed him to Toronto in January 1900.
 Hewitt sought for his sports staff to write articles which were accurate, brief, and included the result of the game in the first paragraph, such that it was easier to shorten the article if more page space was sold for newspaper advertising.

 As the sports editor, his favourite topics were ice hockey and Canadian football.
 He also regularly covered baseball, boxing, horse racing, and lacrosse; in addition to sports played by the Canadian Interuniversity Athletic Union.
-He also attended and wrote about the July 4, 1919, boxing match when Jack Dempsey won the heavyweight title from Jess Willard.
+He also attended and wrote about the boxing match on July 4, 1919, when Jack Dempsey won the heavyweight title from Jess Willard.

 During the early-1900s, Hewitt reported on the Toronto Maple Leafs baseball team in the International League, and travelled with the team to spring training and some road games.
 Also during the early-1900s, Hewitt shared in a business venture which operated a baseball World Series scoreboard at several theatres in Toronto.
 The scoreboard lights for hits, baserunners, and game play, relayed by a telegrapher, to provide patrons with an in-theatre recreated version of a live baseball game.
 Due to the increasing costs of wire services and renting the buildings, the boards were later used outside of the Toronto Daily Star building instead.